Perimenopause: Common Symptoms and Natural Solutions

 Testosterone is a hormone we often refer to as the ‘male hormone’.
 However, it plays an important role in female sexual health as well.
 Testosterone contributes to a healthy libido, plays an important role in estrogen production and helps to maintain muscle and bone mass.

 Testosterone levels reach their peak in your 20s and then start to decline.
 By menopause, your levels of testosterone are at half of their peak.
-While your ovaries continue to produce testosterone even after estrogen productions stops with menopause, its levels continue to decline.
+While your ovaries continue to produce testosterone even after estrogen production stops with menopause, its levels continue to decline.
 It is not fully clear how a decline in testosterone may affect your perimenopausal and menopausal symptoms (9).

 Most Common Symptoms During Perimenopause